volab/IoT_EPS/_1_userDoc/source/softDev.rst

 Solution wait for power on in ARDUINO setup function.
 Restart ESP in ARDUINO loop when power is switch to OFF.

+.. index:: Special push buttons

-Specails push buttons behaviors @stratup
+Special push button behaviors @stratup
 ===========================================
 PB0 : @power on (not by power switch but by wall plug) start in simple manual mode see `WIFI Modes`_

-PB1 : in same conditions as above, start specials action only for expert and debug mode (today creat default json)
+PB1 : in same conditions as above, start specials action only for expert and debug mode (today creat default json) with main power switch on on state (to be cecked 21/10/2019)

 ============================
 Sofware development choice